learning-zone/java-basics/README.md

 1. Iterative Quick sort
 1. Bucket sort
 1. Counting sort
-1. LRU cache in Java
 1. Find missing number in an array
 1. Generate random numbers
-1. Convert a linked list to a binary tree
 1. How to reverse Singly Linked List?
+1. Create a Java program to find middle node of linked list in Java in one pass?
+1. How to find if a linked list contains cycle or not in Java?
+1. How to find nth element from end of linked list
+1. How to check if linked list is palindrome in java
+1. Add two numbers represented by linked list in java
 1. How to print all permutation of a String in Java?
-1. Write a program to create deadlock between two threads.
 1. How to find duplicate characters in a string in java?
-1. How do you print duplicate elements from an array in Java?
-1. How to find the word with the highest frequency from a file in Java?
-1. Write a syntax to convert a given Collection to Synchronized Collection?
-1. Write a code to sort a list of strings using Java 8 lambda expression?
-1. How to count occurrences of each character in a string in java?
-1. Write code to avoid deadlock in Java where N threads are accessing N shared resources?
-1. How to separate zeros from non-zeros in an array?
 1. Reverse the string with preserving the position of spaces
+1. How do you find longest substring without repeating characters in a string?
+1. Find all substrings of String in java
+1. Check if two string rotation of each other
+1. Write a java program to swap two string variables without using third or temp variable?
+1. Can you write a regular expression to check if String is a number?
+1. Write a method that will remove given character from the String?
+1. Write a function to find out longest palindrome in a given string?
-1. How to sort a text file in java?
+1. How to reverse each word of a string in java?
+1. Write a program to find top two maximum numbers in a array.
 1. Array to ArrayList and ArrayList To Array Conversion program.
-1. How do you find longest substring without repeating characters in a string?
-1. Finding the most repeated word in a text file.
+1. How to separate zeros from non-zeros in an array?
+1. Find pair whose sum is closest to zero in array in java
-1. How do you synchronize ArrayList, HashSet and HashMap in java?
+1. How to find all the leaders in an integer array in java?
+1. Java Program to find gcd and lcm of two numbers
+1. Write a program to find the sum of the first 1000 prime numbers.
+1. Write a multi-threading program, print odd number using one thread and even number using other.
 1. Write a java program to find number of characters, number of words and number of lines in a text file?
+1. Find all pairs of elements whose sum is equal to given number
+1. Square root of number
+1. Program to convert lower to upper case without using toUppercase()
+1. Write a program to create deadlock between two threads.
-1. How do you convert HashMap to ArrayList in java?
+1. How to find the word with the highest frequency from a file in Java?
-1. Write a java program to sort an ArrayList?
+1. Write a program to convert a given Collection to Synchronized Collection ?
-1. Finding The First Repeated And Non-Repeated Character In A String.
-1. String to Integer and Integer to String Conversion program.
-1. Find out duplicate number between 1 to N numbers.
+1. How to sort a text file in java?
 1. Find out middle index where sum of both ends are equal.
-1. Write a program to remove duplicates from sorted array.
 1. How to sort a Stack using a temporary Stack?
 1. Implement Binary Search Tree (BST)
 1. Find min and max value from Binary Search Tree (BST)